Fireplace screens: safety and potentially very decorative

 Size and height of the open hearth

 Fireplace screens with more than 1 panel all need at least 10 cm (4") of their maximum width in order to be able to stand independently.
 The functional width is thus 10 cm (4") less wide than the maximum breadth.
-If the fireplace screen stands in the fireplace, it is not always necessary to fill the complete width of the front of the fireplace in order to catch all the sparks.
-It is important to properly measure what the minimum width of this screen you need is.
+If the fireplace screen stands inside the firebox, it is not always necessary to fill the complete width of the front of the fireplace in order to catch all the sparks.
+It is important to properly measure what the minimum width of this fireplace screen you need is.
 You can measure this by copying the width of the panels on the floor with strips of paper, pieces of rope or something similar.
 You thus make it very visible what breadth of the fireplace screen will block the sparks from escaping the fireplace.
-You can also “play” with the needed breadth of the screen by moving the screen less of further into the fireplace.
+You can also “play” with the needed breadth of the fireplace screen by moving the firescreen less of further into the fireplace.

 With a fireplace that has a tapered hearth floor, this effect will be even stronger than with fireplaces with a rectangular hearth floor.